EndPointCorp/end-point-blog/2023/05/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 [Hotwire](https://hotwired.dev/) makes a promise similar to Blazor's.
 However, the way it goes about it couldn't be more different.

 Hotwire is much simpler and more minimalistic than Blazor.
 Whereas in Blazor we let the framework take total control of the GUI, just like we do with other popular frontend frameworks, Hotwire feels more like a natural evolution of traditional pre-JavaScript-heavy web development.
-We still have [controllers](https://guides.rubyonrails.org/action_controller_overview.html) and [views](https://guides.rubyonrails.org/action_view_overview.html), we still render pages on the server, and we still work in tandem with HTTP's request/response model.
+We still have [controllers](https://guides.rubyonrails.org/action_controller_overview.html) and [views](https://guides.rubyonrails.org/action_view_overview.html), we still render pages on the server, and we still work in tandem with HTTP's request/​response model.

 What Hotwire gives us, if we were to boil it down to a single sentence, is a way to refresh only portions of our pages as a result of user interactions.
 That is, we're not forced to reload the entire page, as is the case with non-JavaScript web applications.
-For example, in Hotwire we have the ability to submit a form or click a link and, as a result of that, only update a particular message, picture or section.
+For example, in Hotwire we have the ability to submit a form or click a link and, as a result of that, only update a particular message, picture, or section.

 > ASP.NET veterans will find this awfully familiar.
 That's because all the way back in version 3.5, [ASP.NET AJAX](https://learn.microsoft.com/en-us/aspnet/web-forms/overview/older-versions-getting-started/aspnet-ajax/) offered a very similar feature: partial page updates with the UpdatePanel component.
 Indeed, Hotwire presents a very similar concept; only greatly improved and modernized.

 When it comes to actual coding, Hotwire's footprint is minimal.
-It augments traditional Rails controllers and views to produce the desired effect of page refreshes that are partial and targeted.
+It augments traditional Ruby on Rails controllers and views to produce the desired effect of page refreshes that are partial and targeted.
 Let's walk through an example and you'll see how we can start with a regular looking Rails app and then, through minor adjustments, we end up with a more richly interactive experience.

 Imagine we are beginning to develop support for CRUDing a particular type of record called "Quote", and we have these files: